Tassosb/gazebo/README.md

 ### ActiveLeopard Query Methods

 The following query methods are available after inheriting from ActiveLeopard::Base.
 They return Relation objects and can be chained on to each other.
 The query that is built is only triggered when the actually query result is needed.
-Relation object have access to the Enumerables module.
+Relation objects have access to the Enumerables module.

 - `::all`
-- `::first`
-- `::last`

 - `::joins(association symbol or string)`
 - `::select(string)`